Aborting Sensibility, Breeding Ignorance

 “To the bill’s many supporters, this legislation stands as a powerful testament to Alabamians’ deeply held belief that every life is precious and that every life is a sacred gift from God,” said Alabama Gov. Kay Ivey during the signing of the Alabama Human Life Protection Act, according CNN.
 Isn’t it fantastic to hear that the protection of the “precious” and “sacred” lives of rapists, incestophiles and pedophiles is alive and well in Alabama with blatant disregard to the country’s founding concept of separation of church and state?
 No. The fact that a patient has to find a loophole to receive a safe and legal abortion is absurd.

 The loophole of performing an at-home pregnancy test, leaving the state to go visit their “Aunt in New York” and have an abortion performed without telling a single soul and by making sure they do not consent to have their medical records shared outside of that clinic is absolute insanity.
 The life of this patient is not precious or sacred to the state of Alabama.
 On the same note, this patient must have every right to murder their rapist.
-They will serve more jail time for getting the abortion than committing pre-mediated murder.
+They will serve more jail time for getting the abortion than committing premeditated murder.
 According to CNN, the surgeon or patient could face up to 99-years of prison if the procedure is performed.
 Two birds, one stone.

 Something to keep in mind with these bills is that the reproductive system of those than can be impregnated is, unfortunately, not perfect.
 At six weeks, the most symptom of pregnancy will be absence of a period.
 At six weeks, for someone who is not intending to get pregnant, they may conclude a late or skipped period which doesn’t really phase individuals heavily.
 Women’s Health lists over ten reasons one may have an irregular period, that includes conditions as simple as stress or a side effects of medications.
 At six weeks and one day, a person may get suspicious and go to their doctor to find out they are pregnant.
 At that moment, they are no longer eligible for a legal abortion and are required to follow through with the pregnancy unless there are dire and deadly consequences to giving birth.
 Even if this patient is a 11-year old daughter that was raped by a neighbor and hasn’t had the ability to attend some sort of sexual education at school yet.
 At the same time, “45-49% of the time they are unplanned” said Dr. Jen Villavicencio, an ob-gyn who lectures at University of Michigan Medicine, according to CNN.
 The circumstances are unethical without even attending to the discussion if the zygote is a “precious” and “sacred life.”